Lily Hope: Artworks

 Heritage Robe (2017) is her first adult-size Chilkat robe.
 It took her 17 months, from 2016 to 2017, and more than 1,700 hours at her loom.
 It is one of four robes in the exhibition at Portland Art Museum, in Portland Oregon that are connected by the same teaching lineage.
 It mainly holds the same outlined shapes and characteristics from the Lineage Robe.
 Hope worked on the robe at SHI's Delores Churchill Artist-in-Residence Studio.
 While she was working on the project, her mother, Clarissa Rizal, died.
 The intention of the robe, according to Hope, is to help build international awareness and recognition of Chilkat weaving.
 Tlingit children and grandchildren could learn more about their ancestry.

 Giving Strength Robe (2019) 5-inch-by-5-inch squares to create a traditional indigenous robe.
 This is a collaboration with many Chilkat and Ravenstail weavers from all over North America.
 The concept originally came from Heidi Vantrease, the project organizers include Hope, Deanna Lampe, and Ursala Hudson.
 Ursala Hudson is Hope's sister who is an artist and a graphic designer who photographs and paints.
 She is also a mother and contributes to society by working as president and one of the founders of Pagosa Peak Open School, the community's charter school.
 The intention is to bring weavers together to bring in strength and for survivors to be able to heal.
 The completed robe will be given to Aiding Women in Abuse and Rape Emergencies (AWARE), Juneau's gender-inclusive shelter for survivors of gender-based violence.
 This project was mildly based on Clarissa Rizal's “Weavers Across the Water's robe”, which also brought weavers together to create a robe to fight for a cause.

+In 2025, Hope received attention for creating miniature Ravenstail regalia for Labubu collectible toys.